la2050/archive/_projects/2015/la-youth-poet-ambassadors.md

     and activists spaces across LA, but ultimately as we grow this model, we have a vision and plan to engage the LA Unified School District to enter this work into school and after-school settings.
+  Where will you be working?:
+    - City of Los Angeles
+    - LAUSD
+  How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+    - 'Town Hall Meetings, Volunteerism, Voter Drives, and Performances' How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - Education/training
+    - Community outreach
+    - Network/relationship support
+  How will your proposal improve the following “Connect” metrics?:
+    - Rates of volunteerism
+    - Voting rates by race
+    - Attendance at cultural events
+    - Participation in neighborhood councils
+    - Percentage of Angelenos that volunteer informally (Dream Metric)
+    - Attendance at public/open streets gatherings (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?